Having launched on the 27th November in Queensland, Hyundai brings its first green vehicle in Australia, the 2019 Ioniq.

 “The 2019 Ioniq makes responsive and eco-friendly electrified driving accessible to a wide range of customers, in an attractive and user-friendly compact package featuring comprehensive standard safety and locally tuned comfort and chassis dynamics, with the peace of mind of our five-year, unlimited kilometre warranty and lifetime service plan.”
 Hyundai Motor Company Australia chief executive officer JW Lee says.

-Queensland is a state that is fast becoming known as the Australian hot spot for electric vehicles (EVs), is the home to the Electric Super Highway.
+Queensland is a state that is fast becoming known as the Australian hot spot for electric vehicles (EVs), being the home to the